Aayushbisht17/Aayushbisht17/README.md

 - 👋 Hi, I’m @Aayushbisht17
 - 👀 I’m interested in hacking
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I don't know how to use this 🥲
-- 📫 How to reach me ...
+- 📫 thankyou..🌷

 <!---
 Aayushbisht17/Aayushbisht17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.